jxkimathi/C-Files/README.md

 * [LogicalOp||.c](./LogicalOp%7C%7C.c) : A program that explains how to work with the logical OR operator.
 * [LogicalOpNOT.c](./LogicalOpNOT.c) : A program that explains how to work with the logical NOT operator.
 * [MathFunctions.c](./MathFunctions.c) : A program that explains and shows the use of the math header file.
+* [MemoryAddresses.c](./MemoryAddresses.c) : A program that shows how to work with memory addresses.
 * [NestedLoops.c](./NestedLoops.c) : A program that shows the use of nested loops.
+* [Pointers.c](./Pointers.c) : A program that shows how to work with pointers.
+* [ReadingFiles.c](./ReadingFiles.c) : A program that shows how to read into files.
 * [Return.c](./Return.c) : A program that shows the work of the return function in the code.
 * [StringFunctions.c](./StringFunctions.c) : A program that shows how to work with string functions.
 * [Structs.c](./Structs.c) : A program that shows the use of structures.